Vitex agnus-castus, chaste tree: planting, growing, pruning

 - Cut them in half

-- Overwinter them frost-free under cold frame
+- Overwinter them frost-free under a cold frame

-- Keep substrate moist
+- Keep growing medium moist

 A lovely planting idea: Vitex agnus-castus ‘Flip Side’ as centrepiece, accompanied by Cistus ‘Alan Fradd’, Salvia officinalis ‘Purpurascens’, Santolina chamaecyparissus, Foeniculum ‘Bronze’, Verbascum thapsus and Calamintha nepeta.
-Add a few clumps of Stipa gigantea and it will be perfect!
+Add a few clumps of Stipa gigantea and it will be perfect !

 Useful resources